 The middle path is a direct-sync tool: software that captures more invoice data than FreeAgent's native Smart Capture and is built to push that data toward FreeAgent as part of your bookkeeping flow.
 In practice, this is where tools like Dext, AutoEntry, Datamolino, and Receipt Bot enter the picture.
 They are not the same as native capture, and they are not the same as an extraction-first review workflow outside the accounting system.
 They sit between those two options.

-This route makes sense when you want supplier invoice automation for FreeAgent without pushing every decision back onto your team after upload.
-If your pain point is not "can I get the bill into FreeAgent?" but "can I get cleaner supplier, tax, and coding data into FreeAgent with less manual completion?", then a connected partner can be the better operational fit.
-The appeal of FreeAgent bill capture software in this category is workflow depth: broader field extraction, stronger supplier matching, more VAT context, and a sync process that keeps bills close to the ledger.
-The trade-off is that you add another vendor, another pricing model, and another exception-handling layer, so the real question is whether the extra automation is worth the extra handoff.
+This route makes sense when your pain point is not "can I get the bill into FreeAgent?" but "can I get cleaner supplier, tax, and coding data into FreeAgent with less manual completion?"
+The appeal is workflow depth: broader field extraction, stronger supplier matching, more VAT context, and a sync process that keeps bills close to the ledger.
+The trade-off is another vendor, another pricing model, and another exception-handling layer, so test whether the extra automation actually reduces cleanup.

 When an Extraction-First Workflow Gives You More Control

-If your supplier bills are detailed, inconsistent, or arrive as mixed batches of PDF invoices, an extraction-first workflow gives you something native capture and direct-posting tools do not: a proper review layer before anything reaches FreeAgent.
-The model is straightforward.
-You extract structured data from the files first, review it in a spreadsheet or structured export, then decide what should actually be entered into FreeAgent.
+If your supplier bills are detailed, inconsistent, or arrive as mixed batches of PDF invoices, an extraction-first workflow gives you a review layer before anything reaches FreeAgent.
+You extract structured data first, review it in a spreadsheet or structured export, then decide what should be entered.

 That matters when you care about more than header fields.
-You may need invoice-level rows for approval, line-item rows for spend analysis, VAT columns for checking tax treatment, or JSON output for a downstream process that prepares reconciliations or reporting.
-A practical example is a multi-page utility or telecom invoice with mixed VAT and several charge lines.
-Native capture may give you a starting bill and the top-level total, but a review-first workflow lets you pull each line into structured columns, check the VAT split, and then enter only the approved values into FreeAgent.
-In those cases, AI invoice extraction software for line-item-heavy supplier bills is a better fit than light OCR because the goal is not one-click posting.
-The goal is to see the data clearly, validate it, and then make the accounting entry with confidence.
+You may need invoice-level rows for approval, line-item rows for spend analysis, VAT columns for tax checks, or JSON output for reporting.
+For a multi-page utility or telecom invoice with mixed VAT and several charge lines, native capture may give you the top-level total, while review-first extraction lets you check line detail before entering approved values.
+In those cases, AI invoice extraction software for line-item-heavy supplier bills is a better fit than light OCR because the goal is validation, not one-click posting.

 Invoice Data Extraction fits this branch because it can pull invoice-level fields, line items, VAT amounts, and custom columns from PDFs and images into Excel, CSV, or JSON for review.
-You can instruct it to return one row per invoice or one row per line item, standardize dates and numeric formats, add custom output columns, and keep source-file and page references alongside each row for verification.
-That is especially useful when line-item extraction for FreeAgent bills matters more than speed of posting, such as utility bills, supplier invoices with mixed VAT treatment, or multi-page invoices where totals alone are not enough.
+You can instruct it to return one row per invoice or one row per line item, standardise dates and numeric formats, add custom output columns, and keep source-file and page references alongside each row for verification.
+That is useful when line-item extraction for FreeAgent bills matters more than speed of posting, such as utilities, mixed-VAT supplier invoices, or multi-page invoices where totals alone are not enough.

 This is not a direct FreeAgent sync workflow, and it should not be treated as one.
 Because FreeAgent does not give you a CSV import path for supplier bills, the value here is upstream review and validation, not replacing bookkeeping judgment inside FreeAgent.
 You still decide which values should be entered, how bills should be coded, and what needs correcting before it hits the ledger.